lindsaygelle/slice/README.md

 ```

 ### Map
-Executes a provided function for each element and sets the returned value to the current index.
+Executes a provided function for each element and sets the returned value to a new slice at the current index.
 ```Go
 s := &slice.Slice[int]{10, 20, 30}
 s.Map(func(i int, value int) int {